-How to Visit the Haut-Koenigsbourg Castle in Alsace
+A First-Timer’s Guide to the Haut-Koenigsbourg Castle

 This is a view of the Haut Koenigsbourg Castle in Alsace from the upper terrace.
 There is the ride side of the castle with the main tower then in the distance there is the valley below.